kevin-j-m/kjm-blog/content/posts/sharing-past-conference-proposals.md

 ## Happy CFP Season!

-As of this writing, in the Ruby world, it is time to respond to a CFP!
+Is it time to respond to a CFP?
 CFP stands for Call For Proposals.
 Conferences are looking for speakers, and they want to hear from you.
-The [CFP](https://cfp.rubycentral.org/events/rubyconf-2022) for [RubyConf](https://rubyconf.com/) and [RubyConf Mini](https://www.rubyconfmini.com/) is open, and I hope you'll consider submitting.
+I hope you'll consider submitting.

 To celebrate, I've published each of my [accepted proposals]({{< ref "/tags/conference-proposal/" >}}).
 This is definitely not me procrastinating on writing new proposals.
 This post is a whimsical summary of things that worked for me that can help with your proposal.